Print

 FOR THE DONUTS

-4. Grease a large bowl.
+3. Grease a large bowl.
 Place the dough top side down in the bowl, then flip it over.
 Place a towel over the bowl.
-Place the bowl inside of the warm oven and allow the dough to rise until it’s almost doubled in size.
-This will take about an hour.
-Just open the oven door after about 45 minutes to see how it’s doing.
+Place the bowl inside of the warm oven and allow the dough to rise until it’s doubled in size.
+This will take about 1 1/4 to 1 1/2 hours.

-6. Meantime, get the oil ready.
-Add the canola oil to a large pot or dutch oven.
+5. Fry the donuts: Add the canola oil to a large pot or dutch oven.
 Attach a candy thermometer to the side of the pot and heat the oil over medium heat, until it reaches 350 degrees.
-I do this about the last 10 minutes that the donuts are rising in the oven.
+I start heating mine over medium heat, #5.
+Once it reaches 350 degrees I turn it down to #4 on my electric stove top.

-7. Once the donuts have risen, drop one of the donut holes in the hot oil to see if it’s the correct temperature.
-Note: I use a thermometer but I still like to test the oil before adding all of the donuts.
+6. Once the oil is hot, drop one of the donut holes in the hot oil to see if it’s the correct temperature.
+I use a thermometer but I still like to test the oil before adding all of the donuts.
+It the oil immediately starts sizzling around the donut hole, it’s ready.

-8. Add the donuts 2 to 3 at a time to the hot oil.
+7. Add the donuts 2 to 3 at a time to the hot oil.
+Don’t add any more than 3 or your oil temperature will begin to drop.
 Cook them until you see the bottom half of the donuts turn golden brown.
 Using a spider (see pictures above recipe), or a slotted spoon, flip the donuts over and brown the other side.
-This takes about 30 seconds per side.
+This takes about 45 seconds per side.
 Make sure you only flip them once.
 Lift the donuts from the hot oil and transfer them to a wire rack that has been placed on a parchment paper lined cookie sheet.
-Leave the cookies on the wire rack until you glaze them.

 FOR THE GLAZE

-1. In a medium bowl, whisk together the powdered sugar and salt.
-Add the vanilla and water and whisk until smooth and thin.
+1. In a medium bowl, whisk together the powdered sugar, vanilla and half and half or milk.
 If it’s a little too thick, add a little more milk.
 The glaze should be thin.
-Scoop up the drizzle with the whisk and shake it back and forth over the donuts.
-Leave the donuts on the wire rack until the glaze sets up, about 30 minutes.

-2. Store the donuts in an airtight container.
+3. Store the donuts in an airtight container.
+Donuts are best if consumed the day they are made.

 Notes